My Dog In Heat Won’t Stop Crying

 See files for Dogs

-When your dog experiences its first heat, this is synonymous with having reached sexual maturity.
-In general, these hairy ones maintain two cycles per year and, during these periods, they undergo various physiological and hormonal changes, which can reflect in their behavior.
+When your dog experiences their first heat cycle, this is synonymous with having reached sexual maturity.
+In general, dogs experience two cycles per year.
+During these periods, they undergo various physiological and hormonal changes which can reflect in their behavior.
 Some dogs may appear sadder during heat, while others are constantly anxious or nervous.
 In some cases, females in heat may become more aggressive than normal and should receive special attention for their behavior.

 The behavior of dogs during heat

 The first thing that needs to be understood is that the arrival of sexual maturity does not mean that a bitch is prepared to experience pregnancy.
-During her first heat, the female is still a "teenager" and is in full physical, cognitive and emotional development.
-A gestation at this age not only interrupts her development, but can also bring about complications in childbirth.
+During a dogs first heat cycle, the female is still a the equivalent of a teenager.
+This means they are still undergoing physical, cognitive and emotional development.
+A gestation at this age not only interrupts her development, but can also bring about complications in the dog's labor.

-- Proestrus: this first phase can last from 3 to 17 days depending on the breed, size and organism of each dog.
+- Proestrus: this first phase can last from 3 to 17 days depending on the breed, size and other aspects of each dog.
 During the proestrus, the female is not fertile, but is usually very anxious and may try to escape from home.
-In addition, some bitches will physicalize the characteristic movements of a mount.
+For this reason, you may see your dog crying by the door when in heat.
+In addition, some bitches will carry out mounting behavior.

-- Estrus: during this stage, which lasts from 3 to 17 days, she is at her most fertile and is receptive to males.
-During the estrus, behavioral changes are shown more intensely: the females will be more affectionate, less calm and more eager to go outside.
-She might also urinate very often to spread her pheromones in order to attract the males of the neighborhood.
+- Estrus: during this stage, which also lasts from 3 to 17 days, she is at her most fertile and is receptive to males.
+During the estrus, behavioral changes are shown more intensely.
+They will be more affectionate, less calm and more eager to go outside.
+Again, she may cry by the door to go outside, but in this case it is to attract a mate.
+She might also urinate or spray her pheromones to attract males in the area.

-- Diestrus: the duration of this cycle will depend on whether fertilization has taken place or not, and it can last for 60 to 100 days.
-In this phase, females reject the mount and tend to eat abundantly.
+- Diestrus: the duration of this cycle will depend on whether fertilization has taken place, lasting between 60 to 100 days.
+In this phase, females reject males and tend to have an increased appetite.
 In general, her character is normalized and she will appear calm and serene.
-In this phase, it is also normal for psychological pregnancies to appear.
+In this phase, it is also possible psychological or phantom pregnancies can occur.

 Why does a bitch in heat cry excessively?

-The reason your bitch is crying can depend on several things.
-A bitch in heat can cry very often because she feels sad, anxious, nervous or is seeking attention.
+The reason your dog is won't stop crying during heat can depend on several factors.
+A bitch in heat can cry often because she feels sad, anxious, nervous or is seeking attention.
 Therefore, if your dog experiencing her cycle and doesn’t stop crying, remain aware of her behavior and its changes.

-However, if you notice that your dog is crying excessively and showing other symptoms, such as: excessive bleeding, purulent vaginal discharge, lethargy, hyperactivity or aggressive behavior, it is important to go to your veterinarian.
+You may notice your dog is crying excessively during heat and showing other clinical symptoms.
+These could be signs of a significant health problem.
+If you observe excessive bleeding from the vaginal area, purulent vaginal discharge, lethargy, hyperactivity or aggressive behavior, it is important to go to your veterinarian.
+In these cases, your dog may be suffering from an infection such as pyometra or other illnesses of the reproductive system.

 What can I do if my dog is in heat and won’t stop crying?

-If your dog is crying a lot during heat and showing symptoms of sadness, tiredness, drowsiness or a slight loss of appetite, you can follow these recommendations to try and improve her mood:
+If your dog is crying a lot during heat and showing symptoms of sadness, tiredness, drowsiness or a slight loss of appetite, you can try to improve her mood.
+Some tips to stop a dog crying during heat include:

-- Devote time to play with her and give her love: females require special attention during their heat cycle, therefore, do not stop providing them with affection.
+- Devote time to play with her and give her love: females require special attention during their heat cycle, so do not stop spending time with them or providing them with affection.
 Do not neglect their physical and mental stimulation.
-If she is not castrated, propose activities and games inside the home.
+If she is not spayed, propose activities and intelligence games inside the home.

 - Offer your bitch a more nutritious diet during heat: if your dog is suffering from a slight loss of appetite, you will need to offer her a more attractive meal rich in essential nutrients.
-You can choose to prepare homemade recipes or make her feed more interesting by adding water or warm chicken broth to improve its aroma.
+You can choose to prepare homemade recipes for dogs or make her diet more interesting by adding water or warm chicken broth to improve its aroma.
+Ensure the chicken both doesn't contain salt, garlic or other improper ingredients.

-- Exercise your dog: you should not neglect physical and mental stimulation of your bitch during heat.
+- Exercise your dog: you should not neglect physical and mental stimulation of your dog during heat.
 Daily walks should be maintained, but of shorter duration than normal.
 If your female is not spayed, you should choose a quieter place to walk her or choose to exercise her in the yard of your home.
+This will be to keep her away from males who will want to mate with her.

 Is your dog in heat very anxious?

 In some cases, dogs may be more anxious during their heat.
+This means they won't stop crying until they are calmed down.
 In these cases, there are some natural painkillers that can help stabilize their behavior:

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.